Signs your identity has been stolen

 How Can I Spot a Stolen Identity?

 Your persona, who you are, your identity is officially online.
 Simply put, identity theft occurs whenever someone else uses your personal information for their own gain.
 Many people think of identity theft as stealing a credit card or Social Security number.
 But there are quite a few ways that someone can use that info and your identity-at-large without your knowledge.
-Here are a some examples:
+Here are some examples:

 As an example, a thief walks into any post office and grabs a change of address form.
 The form is marked as a temporary change, and your mail is forwarded to a new address for a few days.
 Any checks, bills, statements, or greeting cards now fall into the hands of the thief.
 You are left thinking, “hmm, no mail today” when in actuality a fraudster is mining your paperwork for sensitive details they can put to bad use.